Airtable-Labs/example-slack-bug-tracker/README.md

 | **2.
 Message Shortcut** 💬<br> You can also open the form by acting on a message using the [Message Shortcut](https://slack.com/help/articles/360004063011-Work-with-apps-in-Slack-using-shortcuts#message-shortcuts).
 The message you selected will be used to populate the details text area. 	| [![](docs/message_shortcut.gif)](docs/message_shortcut.gif) |
 | **3.
 App Home** 🏡<br> The app's [App Home](https://api.slack.com/surfaces/tabs) provides buttons to file a new bug or open the Airtable base in a browser window/tab.	| [![](docs/app_home.png)](docs/app_home.png) |

+---

+The software made available from this repository is not supported by Formagrid Inc (Airtable) or part of the Airtable Service.
+It is made available on an "as is" basis and provided without express or implied warranties of any kind.

+---

 ## History/Credit
 This repository began as a mirror of the [slackapi/bolt-js-getting-started-app](https://github.com/slackapi/bolt-js-getting-started-app) which can still be found on [this branch](https://github.com/airtable-labs/example-slack-bug-tracker/tree/original-from_bolt-js-getting-started-app).
 The blog post accompanying the original code can be found [here](https://slack.dev/bolt-js/tutorial/getting-started).